guettli/subx/README.md

 Python 2 is not supported any more.
 Please use version `2019.36.0` if you need it.

+## Reflections

+Creating subprocesses should be avoided.
+It is slow and error prone.
+In the past you could not avoid it.
+Today there is a library for almost everything, and that's great.

 ## More from Thomas Güttler